I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdd8042/nc-ntdd8042-pi8042-keyboard-initialization-routine.md

 <p>A PI8042_KEYBOARD_INITIALIZATION_ROUTINE callback returns an appropriate NTSTATUS code.</p>

 ## -remarks
 <p>An upper-level keyboard filter driver can provide a PI8042_KEYBOARD_INITIALIZATION_ROUTINE callback.</p>

 <p>If an upper-level keyboard filter driver supplies an initialization callback, I8042prt calls the filter initialization callback when I8042prt initializes the keyboard.
 Default keyboard initialization includes the following operations: reset the keyboard, set the typematic rate and delay, and set the light-emitting diodes (LED).</p>

-<p>An upper-level keyboard filter driver can provide a PI8042_KEYBOARD_INITIALIZATION_ROUTINE callback.</p>

-<p>If an upper-level keyboard filter driver supplies an initialization callback, I8042prt calls the filter initialization callback when I8042prt initializes the keyboard.
-Default keyboard initialization includes the following operations: reset the keyboard, set the typematic rate and delay, and set the light-emitting diodes (LED).</p>